MS-XIII/GalacticMenu/README.md

 ## FEATURES ##

 - added 2 new crashes to player name > scripts > galactic_player > crashes
 - added orbital player blaming.
-HOW TO USE: CLICK UPDATE PLAYERS, GO DOWN AND CHANGE TO WHICHEVER YOU WANT. players arent currently named
+HOW TO USE: CLICK UPDATE PLAYERS, GO DOWN AND CHANGE TO WHICHEVER YOU WANT.
 - added crazy rain
 - added more caging stuff